Artificial turf: History elsewhere

-Rugby Union
+Rugby union

 Rugby union also uses artificial surfaces at a professional level.
-Infill fields are used by English Premiership Rugby teams Gloucester, Newcastle Falcons, Saracens F.C. and Worcester Warriors, as well as United Rugby Championship teams Cardiff and Glasgow Warriors.
+Infill fields are used by English Premiership Rugby teams Gloucester, Newcastle Falcons, Saracens F.C. and the now defunct Worcester Warriors, as well as United Rugby Championship teams Cardiff, Edinburgh and Glasgow Warriors.
 Some fields, including Twickenham Stadium, have incorporated a hybrid field, with grass and synthetic fibers used on the surface.
 This allows for the field to be much more hard wearing, making it less susceptible to weather conditions and frequent use.